Scots Monastery, Regensburg: Architecture

 The monastery managed to avoid dissolution during the Napoleonic period, a rare accomplishment.
 It was demoted to a priory in 1820, but monks remained in residence until 1862, when the Bavarian government bought the property and turned it into a seminary for training Catholic priests.

-The abbey complex consisted of a number of buildings.
-The two most significant structures, the church and the cloister, both survive.
+The abbey complex consisted of a number of buildings, and the two most significant structures, the church and the cloister, both survive.
 The cloister is however significantly altered, having been destroyed by fires in 1278 and 1546, and rebuilt between 1866 and 1872.
 The entire complex was originally surrounded by a wall, which separated a cemetery to the north of the church from the street that led westwards out of the city.

 Church

 The first abbey church was built at the beginning of the 11th century.
 It was a three-aisled basilica with three apses.
 The only portion of this building to survive in full is its eastern end (the apses and the two flanking towers).
 Traces of the western wall have also been discovered, which indicate that the building was much shorter than the present structure, although of the same width.

 A new church, the structure which has substantially survived up to the present day, was constructed at some point between 1175 and 1180.
 It is an example of Romanesque architecture: a three-aisled basilica with three apses, towers at the east, and a transept at the west.
 A gallery, in which an organ has since been installed, extends over all three aisles in the transept.

 The nave is separated from the aisles by cylindrical masonry pillars (not monolithic columns), whose capitals are fine works of high Romanesque sculpture.
 Their arrangement indicates forethought, as capitals with botanical decoration alternate with those with figural decoration.
 The figures include wild men, lions, eagles, and crocodiles, and may have Christological significance.
 The corners of the pillar bases are decorated with the heads of less noble beasts, including pigs, dogs, donkeys, and vultures.

 Under the triumphal arch at the entrance to the central apse stand three wooden sculptures of the late twelfth century, which together form a crucifixion scene.
 They originally stood on the altar, but were repainted in 1874 and set in their present position in 1893.
 The apse itself was decorated between 1866 and 1872 by Bavarian and Austrian artists in a Romanesque revival style.